Projects Funded

 Identifying what happens during flares will bring researchers closer to understanding what drives your fibromyalgia symptoms through the roof.
 And that’s the focus of this AFSA study.

-Neuroimaging expert Nick Fallon, Ph.D., in collaboration with Andreas Goebel, M.D., Ph.D. (pain immunologists), form a unique team to sort out what happens during flares.
+Neuroimaging expert Nick Fallon, Ph.D., in collaboration with Andreas Goebel, M.D., Ph.D. (pain immunologist), form a unique team to sort out what happens during flares.
 “We hypothesize that fibromyalgia flares are associated with alterations in brain function and with an activation of the adaptive immune system,” says the two investigators.

 Expectations

-Spinal Cord
+Spinal Cord Glitches

-If you look at the spinal cord as one of the players on a team, it appears to be unreliable half of the time.
+If you view the spinal cord as one of the players on a team, it appears to be unreliable half of the time.
 Fallon expects to show that the spinal cord fails to score any points for relieving pain during a symptom flare.
 In fact, it may just rack up penalties!

 Anti-SGC Antibodies – When the antibody-portion of the serum from fibromyalgia patients is injected into mice, antibodies are found attacking the SGCs.
 “Increased concentration of these antibodies are expected during flare episodes in fibromyalgia patients,” says Goebel.